michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0097.md

 - n: a payment required for not fulfilling a contract
 - n: the act of punishing
 ### Family
-penalty: penalise, penalize, penalties+;penalise: penalisation, penalised, penalises, penalising;penalize: penalization, penalized, penalizes, penalizing
+- penalty: penalise, penalize, penalties+
+- penalise: penalisation, penalised, penalises, penalising
+- penalize: penalization, penalized, penalizes, penalizing
 ### Examples
 - The start of the penalty phase, originally set for Tuesday, was pushed back a day.
 - For instance, that bill eliminated the tax penalties, tax credits and cost-sharing subsidies central to the ACA’s individual mandate to purchase health insurance.